DevWaiYanLinn/clover-auction/README.md

 This project aims to build a full-stack application using Next.js and other useful libraries.
 It incorporates various tools commonly used in real-world applications, ensuring scalability and performance.

 ![image](https://github.com/user-attachments/assets/0a06d0d3-4712-404a-a9d4-af4d4e4777af)

+## Important Setup
+**Before cloning and setting up this project, you must first set up and run the [Socket Server](https://github.com/DevWaiYanLinn/clover-auction-socket-server)
+.**

 ## Concept: Creating an Auction App Inspired by WoW